biotspectra/Api-Documentataion/README.md

 ### Step 1: Pass Token & authentic-key in the headers:
-Now the user will need to pass that token which you have generated while login & authentication-key which you have recieved via mail in the headers.
+Now the user will need to pass that token which you have generated while login & authentication-key which you have received via mail in the headers.

 ```